groupdocs-watermark/GroupDocs.Watermark-Docs/net/getting-started/installation.md

 keywords:
 productName: GroupDocs.Watermark for .NET
 hideChildren: True
+toc: true
 ---
-## Install from NuGet

-NuGet is the easiest way to download and install GroupDocs.Watermark for .NET.
-Following are a couple of ways to install GroupDocs.Watermark for .NET in your project using NuGet.
+This guide helps you quickly install GroupDocs.Watermark for .NET, a powerful library to add, edit, or remove watermarks from PDF, Word, Excel, PowerPoint, Visio, and image formats.
+Choose your preferred method below.

-### Install via package manager GUI
+### Install via NuGet (Recommended)

 Follow these steps to reference GroupDocs.Watermark using Package Manager GUI: